Immigration to New Zealand: Overstayers and deportations

-Between 1974 to 1979, dawn raids were carried out by the New Zealand Police to remove overstayers.
-These raids controversially targeted Pacific Islanders; many of whom had migrated to the New Zealand during the 1950s and 1960s due to a demand for labour to fuel the country's economic development.
-While Pacific Islanders comprised one-third of overstayers, they accounted for 86% of those arrested and prosecuted.
+Between 1974 and 1979, dawn raids were carried out by the New Zealand Police to remove overstayers.
+These raids controversially targeted Pasifika peoples; many of whom had migrated to the New Zealand during the 1950s and 1960s due to a demand for labour to fuel the country's economic development.
+While Pasifika comprised one-third of overstayers, they accounted for 86% of those arrested and prosecuted.
 In response to domestic opposition, criticism from New Zealand's Pacific neighbours, and the failure of the raids to ease New Zealand's economic problems, the Third National Government ended the Dawn Raids in 1979.

 In 2000, the Fifth Labour Government granted an amnesty to 7,000 long-term overstayers, which allowed them to apply for New Zealand citizenship.
 In 2020, three separate petitions seeking an amnesty for overstayers and other changes to help migrants were submitted to the New Zealand Parliament.
 According to figures released by the Ministry of Business, Innovation and Employment (MBIE) in 2017, the top five nationalities with the highest number of overstayers in New Zealand were Tongans (2,498), Samoans (1,549), Chinese (1,529), Indians (1,310), and Malaysians (790).
 These individuals were temporary visa holders who had either not returned to their home countries once their visas had expired, renewed them, or upgraded them to residency visas.
 Overstayers can appeal their deportation notices to the Immigration and Protection Tribunal which has granted residency on humanitarian grounds such as family connections to New Zealand.

 In February 2022, a study published by Unitec Institute of Technology estimated there were between 13,000 and 14,000 overstayers or undocumented migrants in New Zealand, citing an interview with Immigration New Zealand Stephen Vaughan.
-This figure included around 500-600 Tuvaluans.
+This figure included around 500–600 Tuvaluans.
 These overstayers are people who have overstayed their work and study visas and been unable to renew them.
 Many of these overstayers have trouble accessing education, health, and social services due to their undocumented status.